CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 <br><br>

-### Add No Recent Activity Label to the PR
+### Add No Recent Activity label to PR where the author has not responded

-"No Recent Activity" label will ensure and alert the author with labels and messages that they have not responded to or performed any activity for 15 days.
-It will also provide warnings that the PR will be closed if it continued to be untouched or left without activity or comments.
-The label provides greater visibility and triggers to make certain there are no delays.
+no-recent-activity :chart_with_downwards_trend: label will be tagged to the PR that has needs author feedback :memo: label and no activity for 15 days.
+It is used to alert the author that there has not been any activity performed for 15 days. @Msftbot will also trigger a warning message that the issue will be closed if it continues to be untouched or left without an activity.
+The label provides greater visibility to the community to make certain that there are no delays.

 **Scheduled search**